jhu-sheridan-libraries/vireo3_to_vireo4/README.md

 ```

 6. Edit MigrateGlobal.rb - follow instructions in comments.
 This needs to point to both databases and the vireo3 and vireo4 data directories among other things.
+These directories should end with a '/' for unix/linux based systems.
 This step must be performed before all subsequent steps are.

 7. Save existing configuration.